COURSES

 Online Classes

-The online option is only available for students residing outside of Leicester.
+The online option is recommended only for students residing outside of Leicester.

-In each case, all students are provided an opportunity to ask questions and directly benefit from our teachers.
+Depending on enrollment, online classes may either run alongside onsite classes or be offered separately.
+In both scenarios, all students have the opportunity to ask questions and directly benefit from our teachers.

 Learning Setup